-The Eagle’s Nest opened today (June 8) – and will remain open thru October 31, 2019 (otherwise closed due to mammoth amounts of snow).
+The Eagle’s Nest will open again late May or early June (e.g. in 2019 it opened June 8) – and will remain open thru October 31, 2020 (otherwise closed due to mammoth amounts of snow).

 (Click here to view PART I on our Berchtesgaden page.)

 Brett Harriman’s Berchtesgaden-Eagle’s Nest guidebook is updated for 2016!

 (The 2016 edition of “Self-guided Berchtesgaden, Obersalzberg & Hitler’s Eagle’s Nest” has been retired.
 The upcoming edition will not be sold as an individual title but instead will be placed within our new Self-guided Munich, Ludwig’s Castles & Hitler’s Eagle’s Nest guidebook that is in the works.)

 Purchase this essential “Self-guided Berchtesgaden, Obersalzberg & Hitler’s Eagle’s Nest” resource that bundles together the do-it-yourself destination guides for Berchtesgaden, the Eagle’s Nest, the subterranean depths of a World War II bunker, and Obersalzberg 1933-1945.